Tonnie78/Lua-GPS-Widget/README.md

 Based on the variables that came with the loaded map I draw a line on the map to represent my No Flight zone border.

-With a calculation it is determend on what side of the no flight zone border my plane is located.
+With a calculation it is determined on what side of the no flight zone border my plane is located.
 If it is on one side I change Global Variable GV8 to 1 and on the other side to 0.
 I use a logical switch to change state based on the GV8.
 This then activates a custom function to play a track and to activate my haptic feedback. ( Sometimes other clubmembers complain about my talking transmitter) ;)

 I have added the two audio Tracks.
 One is NoFlZo is the No FLight Zone Warning and the other is GPS Signal Found